lchestnutt/cardiotensor/paper/paper.md

 The main components of the documentation are:

 * Step-by-step walkthroughs for installation, first steps, and a guided example covering all available commands.
 A small example dataset and its corresponding mask are provided with the package.
-* In-depth explanations of the core algorithms used in cardiotensor, including structure tensor theory, helix angle calculation, fractional anisotropy (FA), and tractography integration.
+* In-depth explanations of the core algorithms used in cardiotensor, including structure tensor theory, helical angle calculation, fractional anisotropy (FA), and tractography integration.
 * Reference guides for the command-line interface, configuration file format, and public API.

 # Acknowledgements

 The authors would like to thank David Stansby for his guidance on the Python package structure, documentation framework, and best practices for scientific software development.

-This project has been made possible in part by grant number 2022‑316777 from the Chan Zuckerberg Initiative DAF, an advised fund of Silicon Valley Community Foundation.
-This work was also supported in part by the Wellcome Trust [310796/Z/24/Z].
+This work was supported in part by the Chan Zuckerberg Initiative DAF (grant 2022‑316777), the Wellcome Trust (310796/Z/24/Z), and the Additional Ventures Single Ventricle Research Fund (grant 1019894).

 The authors gratefully acknowledge ESRF beamtimes md1290 and md1389 on BM18 as sources of the data.